-As you take the short boat trip from Glengarriff across to Garnish Island in Bantry Bay, you’ll have plenty of opportunities to see the seals for which this area is famous, lazing on the rocks in the summer sunshine or swimming alongside you.
+As you take the short boat trip from Glengarriff across to Garinish Island in Bantry Bay, you’ll have plenty of opportunities to see the seals for which this area is famous, lazing on the rocks in the summer sunshine or swimming alongside you.

-2. Explore the Island’s Italian Gardens
+2. Explore Garinish Island’s Italian Gardens

 The Italian gardens are nestled within the protection of the woodlands which were planted 100 years ago.
-This shelter, combined with the effects of the Gulf Stream, and the shape of Glengarriff harbour, creates unique micro-climate in which a stunning range of exotic species flourish.
+This shelter, combined with the effects of the Gulf Stream, and the shape of Glengarriff harbour, creates a unique micro-climate in which a stunning range of exotic species flourish.

 The luscious planting is designed to bring pleasure to visitors throughout the year.
 The vivid colours of rhododendrons and azaleas reach their peak in May and June.
 Meanwhile, hundreds of cultivars of climbing plants, herbaceous perennials, and choice shrubs bring colour and interest throughout the midsummer period from June to August.

-3. Visit Bryce House – Home of the Garden’s Creators
+3. Visit Bryce House – Home of the garden’s creators

-The British MP Annan Bryce bought Garnish island in 1910 and commissioned Harold Ainsworth Peto to design fine gardens and Italian garden buildings.
+The British MP Annan Bryce bought Garinish island in 1910 and commissioned Harold Ainsworth Peto to design fine gardens and Italian garden buildings.
 Annan Bryce’s cottage has been restored to its original character to help bring the island’s story to life.
 The cottage, which was originally built to the northeast of the walled garden in 1912, has been restored to its original Edwardian picturesque style, and has been made fully accessible to all visitors.

-4. Discover Garnish Island’s Martello Tower
+4. Discover Garinish Island’s Martello Tower

 The Martello Tower is an original feature of the island dating from 1805.
 Built on the island’s southern shores, it has been restored by the OPW, and there is an amazing view of Bantry Bay from the battlements of the tower.
-Make a visit to the Martello towers on Bere Island, or take a trip to explore Whiddy Island to learn more about the military heritage of West Cork’s islands.
+Make a visit to the Martello towers on Bere Island or take a trip to explore Whiddy Island to learn more about the military heritage of West Cork’s islands.

 The flowers in the Italian gardens are a photographer’s delight, and the views across Bantry Bay and Glengarriff are stunning.
-The Grecian temple, clock tower, and the Italian pavilion with its still and beautiful pool help to ensure that the dedicated photographer will spend an absorbing day out here on Garnish Island.
+The Grecian temple, clock tower, and the Italian pavilion with its still and beautiful pool help to ensure that the dedicated photographer will spend an absorbing day out here on Garinish Island.